 The finance minister also announced the expedition of the BharatNet project, meant to bridge the rural-urban digital divide, to provide internet connectivity in local bodies in every panchayat in the country.
-The government aims to connect all 2.5 lakh village panchayats with high speed broadband by March 2020 with the assistance of universal service obligation fund (USOF) under a public-private partnership.
+The government aims to connect all 2.5 lakh village panchayats with high-speed broadband by March 2020 with the assistance of a universal service obligation fund (USOF) under a public-private partnership.

-In the telecom sector, the Indian Government earns revenue in the form of licence fees and spectrum usage charges from telecom operators, calculated based on the adjusted gross revenue of telecom companies.
+In the telecom sector, the Indian Government earns revenue in the form of license fees and spectrum usage charges from telecom operators, calculated based on the adjusted gross revenue of telecom companies.

 As technology advances, power consumption will increase as well.
 The increase in energy consumption will consequently lead to a rise in C02 emissions.
 The increased amount of energy consumption required for generating large amounts of data services and establishing base stations was not a significant factor in the development of 4G.
 However, it did become a critical threat for researchers later on.

-With the rise in demand for providing services to mobile consumers, currently available RF (Radio Frequency) spectrum failed to fulfil demands and became congested.
+With the rise in demand for providing services to mobile consumers, the currently available RF (Radio Frequency) spectrum failed to fulfill demands and became congested.
 The continuous usage of these spectra has made it difficult for operators to get higher frequency bands to satisfy consumer demands.

 Demand for mobility and higher data rates have been continuously increasing with the launch of new applications.
 For each technology, either the former generations or the most recent advanced generations, this has been a major concern.
 The demand for high data rates keeps increasing with each generation.

-Unlike 4G that is based on an unvarying radio access technology (LTE), 5G emphasises more on the development of already existing systems in order to improve capacity.
+Unlike 4G which is based on an unvarying radio access technology (LTE), 5G emphasizes more on the development of already existing systems in order to improve capacity.
 It also accommodates much-needed changes that are evolving in radio technology, including changes in the system design principles.

-Till date, most of the radio spectrum remains unused due to restricted frequency bandwidths for the existing technology.
-With 5G, the vision is to utilise this unused spectrum in order to meet the excessive need of capacity and accessibility.
+To date, most of the radio spectrum remains unused due to restricted frequency bandwidths for the existing technology.
+With 5G, the vision is to utilize this unused spectrum in order to meet the excessive need for capacity and accessibility.
 For this purpose, new techniques are being formulated with more frequency bands to access the radio spectrum more effectively.